Live art that ignites radical collaboration, empathy, and curiosity

 Mugwumpin is an award-winning San Francisco theater and performance company, part of a wave of young American companies who are expanding the artform by questioning the primacy of text and narrative in theater and playfully transgressing received notions of the audience-performer relationship.

 Mugwumpin was formed in San Francisco in 2004 by Joseph Estlack, Denmo Ibrahim, and Christopher W. White, with the aim of reinvigorating live performance as a communal event.
-Mugwumpin, currently directed by White, is among a new generation of American companies interested in creating relational, experiential work that questions the primacy of text and narrative in theater.
+Mugwumpin, directed by Natalie Greene since 2016, is among a new generation of American companies interested in creating relational, experiential work that questions the primacy of text and narrative in theater.

 Since 2004, Mugwumpin has created 13 full productions and many smaller scale performances, all Bay Area world premieres.
 Our first show, Rabbit Causes Dog, was named Best Play at the 2004 SF Fringe Festival.
 In 2008, super:anti:reluctant thrilled international audiences at the Cairo International Festival of Experimental Theatre.
 This Is All I Need was named a Best Play of 2010 by both the SF Weekly and SF Bay Guardian and successfully toured Europe in 2011.